 - 35 Parent Service Hours minimum total per family.
-The hours must be provided in the following areas: - 5 Hours to the annual Fleur De Lis Auction - o 15 Hours between: Fall Festival, Holiday Boutique, and/or Crab Feed - 15 Hours in other approved areas such as field trip supervision, classroom volunteers, item donations at office request, and other school events, or principal approved activity. - A penalty fee of \$750.00 per family is added for unserved parent as outlined above
+The hours must be provided in the following areas: - o 5 Hours to the annual Fleur De Lis Auction - o 15 Hours between: Fall Festival, Holiday Boutique, and/or Crab Feed - 15 Hours in other approved areas such as field trip supervision, classroom volunteers, item donations at office request, campus maintenance/clean up days, other school events, and or principal approved activity. - A penalty fee of \$750.00 per family is added for unserved parent as outlined above